cshuptrine/nyckle-website-new/_posts/2023-08-24-introducing-invoke-capture-integrated-active-learning.md

 stage: false
 featured: true
 headliner: false
-seo_title: Invoke Capture - Automatically Gather Important Data to Improve Your Model
 summary: "A machine learning model is only as good as the data it is trained on.
   At Nyckel, our goal is to give you have the tools to keep your data fresh, correct, and up to date.
 To this end, we are excited to introduce our newest
   feature: invoke capture - automatically and intelligently capture important data to improve your model."
-seo_description: With Nyckel's invoke capture feature, we automatically and intelligently capture data from your deployed models for your team to review and annotate in Nyckel's dashboard.
+description: With Nyckel's invoke capture feature, we automatically and intelligently capture data from your deployed models for your team to review and annotate in Nyckel's dashboard.
-og_image: /blog/images/invoke-capture-workflow.jpeg
+image: /blog/images/invoke-capture-workflow-hero.webp
 ---
 At Nyckel, our goal is to give you the tools to keep your data fresh, correct, and up-to-date.
 To this end, we are excited to introduce our newest feature: invoke capture – active learning on model invoke data.